NREL/EnergyPlus/design/FY2020/NFP-DehumidimizerDXCoolingCoil.md

                    int &fanOpMode,
                    DataLoopNode::NodeData &condInletNode,
                    DataLoopNode::NodeData &condOutletNode,
-                   int CoilOpMode,
-                   Real64 ModeRatio);
+                   Real64 &ModeRatio);

-Add sections to deal with Subcool and Reheat modes.
+Add sections to deal with Subcool and Reheat modes in the function.

 #### UnitarySystem ####

 There are multiple HACKATHON example files available.
 The example files are based on UnitarySystem.
 Therefore, the present feature are limited to the UnitarySystem object as parent.

-The psudeo code in the UnitarySystem will be based on Simulation Logic provide above.
+The pseudo code in the UnitarySystem will be based on Simulation Logic provide above.

+In order to make UnitarySystem recognize that the cooling coil type is SubcoolReheatCoil, the module will call CoilCoolingDX to check the coil type.

+If 3 fields are not empty(), the coil type is SubcoolReheatCoil as

+NotEmpty(base_operating_mode_name && alternate_operating_mode_name && alternate_operating_mode2_name)